 Studying at a post-secondary institution – If you are planning to study at a post-secondary institution in Manitoba you must contact the institution to learn about the admissions process.
-Post-secondary institutions typically conduct their own assessments to determine if an internationally-educated applicant meets the minimum education requirement for admission to a particular program of study.
+Post-secondary institutions typically conduct their own academic assessments to determine if an internationally-educated applicant meets the minimum education requirement for admission to a particular program of study.